justinmbaltazar/justinmbaltazar/README.md

 ### :man_technologist: About Me

-I'm Justin, and I'm a student majoring in Computer Science and Mathematics at UMass Amherst.
+I'm Justin, and I'm an alum with a BS in Computer Science and Mathematics at UMass Amherst currently working as a software engineer.
 <!-- <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">. -->

 <!-- - :man_teacher: Currently working as a Supplemental Instructor for CS 121 (Intro to Java). -->